 There were others, but just these two tended to put a rigid and artificial face on the folk dances coming from the camp, which for a long time, was THE fountainhead of material for the recreational folk dance community.
 Lawton Harris was not a folklorist; his concern was in creating a dance form in which everyone would dance exactly the same thing everywhere.

-One of the first teachers Lawton engaged was well-known character dance teacher, Anatol Joukowsky, "Mr. J." to everyone who knew him (photo at right).
+One of the first teachers Lawton engaged was well-known character dance teacher, Anatol Joukowsky, "Mr. J." to everyone who knew him (photo at left).
 Mr. J was a charming gentleman and a great teacher of very complicated choreographies — most of which turned out to be far from the truth.
 Most bore little if any resemblance of the true folk dances from which they were supposedly taken.
 Vrtielka, for instance, was supposed to be from Novy Zamky in Slovakia.
 My contact from Novy Zamky says there is no such word in their language, the music does not resemble anything she ever heard, and the dance does not resemble anything she ever saw.